deepanshs/csdmpy/docs/source/index.rst

 ==================================

-The `csdfpy` package is the Python support for the core scientific dataset (CSD) model.
-The CSD model is the first step forward towards a portable scientific dataset format and is capable of handling a wide variety of scientific datasets both within and across disciplinary fields.
-The main objective of this python package is to facilitate an easy import and export of the CSD model files for Python programmers.
-Because the `csdfpy` package utilizes Numpy arrays, it empowers the end users to process or visualize the datasets with any third party package(s) compatible with Numpy.
+The `csdfpy` module is the Python support for the core scientific dataset (CSD) model file-format exchange.
+This module is based on the core scientific dataset (CSD) model which is designed as a building block in the development of a more sophisticated portable scientific dataset file standard.
+The CSD model is capable of handling a wide variety of scientific datasets both within and across disciplinary fields, and therefore is a viable data-exchange model.

+The main objective of this python module is to facilitate an easy import and export of the CSD model serialized files for Python users.
+Moreover, the `csdfpy` module utilizes standard Python libraries such as Numpy and Scipy and therefore empowers the end users to process or visualize the imported datasets with any third party package(s) compatible with Numpy and Scipy.

 .. toctree::
     :maxdepth: 2